toastytato/DAQ_Interface/README.md

 # DAQ_Interface
 GUI for controlling NI DAQ devices and monitoring output/input voltages, current, and other variables

-##Installation
+## Installation
-For standalone application, just download the 'dist' and 'build' folders.
+For standalone application, just download main.exe in the 'dist'.
 Run the main.exe file in 'dist' to launch the program.

 ## Usage